Computer Repair Business Insurance

 In order to accept certain contracts, you may need to have a fidelity bond, which reimburses the client if one of your employees commits fraud, theft, or forgery.

-Do computer repair businesses need professional indemnity insurance?
+Do computer repair businesses need professional liability insurance?

-Like most other tech companies, computer repair service businesses aren't required by law to carry professional indemnity insurance.
+Like most other tech companies, computer repair service businesses aren't required by law to carry professional liability insurance.
 However, it should be a key component of your business's risk management plan.

-Professional indemnity insurance, also called professional liability insurance or errors and omissions (E&O) insurance, protects you in the event a client files a lawsuit against your computer repair business for an error, mistake, or professional negligence.
+Professional liability coverage, also called professional indemnity insurance or errors and omissions (E&O) insurance, protects you in the event a client files a lawsuit against your computer repair business for an error, mistake, or professional negligence.

 How can I save money on computer repair business insurance?